 STEP THREE: ACTH STIMULATION TEST FOR ADDISON'S DISEASE (OR AT LEAST A BASELINE CORTISOL LEVEL)

 STEP FOUR: Run a PTH level, and a PTH-rP Level

 If a PTH-rP level is high, this is a strong indicator of cancer and we just need to find out where.
 Usually lymphoma would be the culprit but, as mentioned, many other tumors are on the list of possibilities.

 The constellation of these tests will tell us if we must search for a parathyroid tumor, search for another type of tumor, treat for Addison’s disease, or attempt to manage the kidney disease.

-STEP FOUR: The Tumor Search
+STEP FIVE: The Tumor Search

 It should be obvious from this discussion that treatment of hypercalcemia is highly dependent on finding the underlying cause and treating that.
 One might ask is there nothing that can be done to control hypercalcemia during all this testing.
 The answer is “yes and no.” Treating the hypercalcemia is likely to interfere with the testing (see below).
 It is very important to do one's best to find an underlying tumor if there is one but we also need to protect the kidneys from damage by the high levels of calcium going through them.